-Stay on top of taxable events triggered by cryptocurrency transactions and simplify your returns.
+Stay on top of taxable events triggered by cryptocurrency transactions and simplify your tax return.

 What is crypto tax software?